 Ms. Lewis was committed to providing artistic opportunity for young Black children in Roxbury and Greater Boston, and to improving the world around her, one person at a time.

-The Elma Lewis Center coordinates the Elma Lewis Legacy Circle, family and friends of Elma Lewis who provide guidance and support for the continued growth and development of the Elma Lewis Center.
-The Legacy Circle supports the leadership of the Center in preserving Elma Lewis’ enduring legacy as part of the Center’s core mission and purpose.
+The Elma Lewis Center (ELC) coordinates the Elma Lewis Legacy Circle, family and friends of Elma Lewis who provide guidance and support for the continued growth and development of the ELC.
+The Legacy Circle supports the leadership of the ELC in preserving Elma Lewis’ enduring legacy as part of the ELC’s core mission and purpose.

 View a portrait of Elma Lewis at the NCAAA.